The Foster Care System and Its Victims Part 3

-Abuse and trauma often can have negative impact on children.
+Abuse and trauma often can have a negative impact on children.
 This cannot be overstated.
-Whether a child experiences abuse at the hands of biological parents, the child welfare system, or simply as a result of undergoing chronic change, long-term effects can (and often do) impact that child well into adulthood.
+Whether a child experiences abuse at the hands of biological parents, the child welfare system or simply as a result of undergoing chronic change, long-term effects can (and often do) impact that child well into adulthood.

 Abuse can offer obvious repercussions in the form of broken bones and critical injuries.
 It can impact brain development and cause learning disabilities.
-And it can carry long-term affects well into adulthood.
+And it can carry long-term effects well into adulthood.
 Childwelfare.gov has a laundry list of long-term consequences of child abuse and neglect based on studies that included 905,000 children reported abused in 2006 alone.
 Some of the more sobering consequences of child abuse include:

 - Physical health problems, including broad-spectrum issues that affect victims well into adulthood, like allergies, asthma, ulcers, arthritis, and high blood pressure